OrdinaryMagician/stinger_m/GunLore.md

 what already has been doubled would make things even more fun, right?
 This four-barrel beast of a gun is not to be underestimated.

-Primary fire: Shoots the first barrel, pump afterwards to rotate to the next barrel.
+Primary fire: Shoots one barrel.
 Moderate damage, short spread.

 Secondary fire: Shoots all loaded barrels at once.
 Deadly if fully loaded, but the spread is much wider.

-Has to be reloaded after four shots.
-A skilled user may be able to reload faster by putting in more than one shell at a time.
+Make sure to have some cover ready while reloading, because it takes some time.

 ## Peacemaker